wheelercj/Parhelion/README.md

 1. Create a [Discord API app](https://discord.com/developers/applications).
 Enable the server members intent and the message content intent.
 You can see which permissions the bot needs in the `get_bot_invite_link` function near the top of [cogs/utils/common.py](https://github.com/wheelercj/Parhelion/blob/main/cogs/utils/common.py).
 2. Download the bot's files in one of two ways:
    * If you just want to run the bot, download [docker-compose.yml](docker-compose.yml) from this repo into a folder for the bot.
-   * If you want to be able to edit the bot's code, use `git clone https://github.com/wheelercj/Parhelion.git && cd Parhelion` and then `docker compose build`.
+   * If you want to be able to edit the bot's code, use `git clone https://github.com/wheelercj/Parhelion.git && cd Parhelion`.
 3. Create a file named `.env` in the bot's folder.
 See the sample .env below for what to put in the file.
+4. If you used `git clone` earlier, use `docker compose build` to create the bot's image.
-4. Use `docker compose up -d` to download image(s) from [Docker Hub](https://hub.docker.com/r/wheelercj/parhelion/tags) if needed, create containers, and run the bot and database.
+5. Use `docker compose up -d` to download image(s) from [Docker Hub](https://hub.docker.com/r/wheelercj/parhelion/tags) if needed, create containers, and run the bot and database.

 Here are other docker commands that may be helpful: